Some of the links on this site are affiliate links. Read our full disclaimer here.

 - It’s a little harder to ‘break into’ farmland than other assets, though this is changing

-20 years ago, it was difficult to invest in farmland if you weren’t already independently wealthy.
-You either had to directly buy the land, and buy many acres or entire estates at once, or go through a lot of hassle to functionally create an investment like a bond.
+Just 20 years ago, it wasn't easy to invest in farmland if you weren’t already independently wealthy.
+You either had to directly buy the land, pony up millions to participate in a fund, or purchase farmland via a REIT.

-In the same way you can invest into ETFs (Exchange Traded Funds) in the stock market, there exist similar products for farmland.
-There also exist farmland REIT’s (Real Estate Investment Trusts).
+In the same way, you can invest in ETFs (Exchange Traded Funds) in the stock market; similar products for farmland called farmland REITs exist.

-The Gates Foundation has seen steady success and growth since their launch, funding science, research, agriculture and education.
+Since its launch, the Gates Foundation has seen steady success and growth, funding science, research, agriculture, and education.

-Bill and Melinda released their latest initiative, “Bill Gates’ Big Bet”, where the Foundation states they’re betting on the major success of developing nations within the next 15 years, hoping to see more improvement than at any time in history.
+Bill and Melinda released their latest initiative, “Bill Gates’ Big Bet,” where the Foundation states they’re betting on the significant success of developing nations within the next 15 years, hoping to see more improvement than at any time in history.

-The Gates Foundation has focused their efforts on alleviating the aftermaths of climate change since its founding.
-In their Big Bet, they recognize that the impoverished people stand to be impacted the most by these changes.
+The Gates Foundation has focused on alleviating the aftermaths of climate change since its founding.
+In their Big Bet, they recognize that these changes impact impoverished people the most.

-Gates believes that subsistence farmers and impoverished peoples will be among the most affected by climate change, because of more intense seasons of drought and rain.
-Due climate change, dry seasons will be drier, and wet seasons will be more intense, and bring more flooding.
+Gates believes that subsistence farmers and impoverished people will be among the most affected by climate change.
+This is because of more intense seasons of drought and rain.
+Due to climate change, dry seasons will be drier, and wet seasons will be lower, bringing more flooding.

-While the global climate change initiative is trying to reduce total emissions by the year 2050, the year 2030 is also important.
-Essentially, by year 2030, the estimated results of what carbon emissions (and their effect on the environment) will look like in 2050 will be decided in full.
+While the global climate change initiative is trying to reduce total emissions by 2050, 2030 is also essential.
+By 2030, the estimated results of what carbon emissions (and their effect on the environment) will look like in 2050 will be decided in full.

-Thus, in Gates’ mind, it’s extremely important to help empower these developing peoples before that year comes to fruition.
+Thus, in Gates’ mind, it’s essential to help empower these developing peoples before that year comes to fruition.

 The main outline of the Big Bet is:

-- Eradicate major diseases such as polio, malaria, and HIV
+- Eradicate significant diseases such as polio, malaria, and HIV

 - Reduce child death by half across the developing countries in Africa